papiche/UPassport/README.md

 *   Ğ1 and Duniter community
 *   Contributors to the utilized libraries.
-*   Vosk team for speech recognition tools.
+*   Vosk and openai-whisper team for speech recognition tools.

 ## 📚 Documentation